 Submit teaching and learning related conference attendance by CLICKING HERE!

-Teaching and Learning Books from the CETL Library
+Summer Reading from the CETL Library

 CETL Certificate – 1 Point

-The CETL would like to encourage faculty and graduate teaching assistants to stop in and check out the current selection of reading opportunities available in the CETL Library.
+The CETL would like to encourage faculty and graduate teaching assistants to stop in and check out the current summer reading opportunities available in the CETL Library.
 Our library contains some of the most important and current books on teaching and learning.
 To preview what we have on our shelves you can look by clicking here.
 In order check out any of the books in our library just stop in or email SDSU.CETL@sdstate.edu and let us know if you are interested in having any books forwarded to you.
 We check books out to faculty for as long as needed and only ask that you return them when finished for others to use.

 Conferences on Teaching and Learning